cockroachlabs/open-sourced-interview-process/EngineeringExercises.md

 # Design Interviews

-Systems design interviews are important because they give us insight into how you think about scale.
-We expect you know the fundamentals of a system and can logically think through how to build one.
+Systems design interviews are important because they give us insight into how you think about scale, complexity, robustness, and performance.
+We expect you to know the fundamentals of system design.
 This interview is a discussion between you and the interviewer, leveraging the whiteboard.

 ## "Choose Your Own" Design